spotDL/spotify-downloader/docs/usage.md

   --max-retries MAX_RETRIES
                         The maximum number of retries to perform when getting metadata.
   --headless            Run in headless mode.
+  --use-cache-file      Use the cache file to get metadata.
+It's located under C:\Users\user\.spotdl\.spotify_cache or ~/.spotdl/.spotify_cache under linux.
+It only caches tracks and gets updated whenever spotDL gets
+                        metadata from Spotify.
+(It may provide outdated metadata use with caution)

 FFmpeg options:
   --ffmpeg FFMPEG       The ffmpeg executable to use.